hannah01-20/nanahaha-3/README.md

 - 👋 Hi, I’m @nanahaha-3
-- 👀 I’m interested in Developing
+- 👀 I’m interested in Web application development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...